Jennifer Shinn, PhD, Professor and Chief of Audiology, Department of Otolaryngology, University of Kentucky Medical Center

 Trey Cline, AuD, Clinical Audiologist, Department of Otolaryngology, University of Kentucky Medical Center

-The patient was asked to complete the Speech, Spatial and Qualities of Hearing Scale (SSQ) (Gatehouse and Noble, 2004) pre- and post-treatment.
+The patient was also asked to complete the Speech, Spatial and Qualities of Hearing Scale (SSQ) (Gatehouse and Noble, 2004).
 The SSQ is self-report questionnaire designed to evaluate hearing difficulties across the domains of speech, spatial hearing, qualities of hearing.
-We ask that all patients completed the questionnaire prior to formal therapy or obtaining hearing aids for their APD.
-Figure 2 demonstrates changes in SSQ performance following treatment and amplification.
-The patient reported improved function across all three domains following treatment and management for his APD.
+We ask that all adult patients complete the questionnaire at the time of their evaluation.

 Gatehouse S, Noble W. (2004).
 The Speech, Spatial and Qualities of Hearing Scale (SSQ).
 Int J Audiol 43(2): 85-99.